A Cheatsheet for User Interview and Follow Ups Questions

 User interviews don’t have to be limited to questions you can also ask people to perform tasks.

-- “Please show me how you [task]“ ask them to perform the task, share their screen, etc.
+- “Show me how you [task]“ ask them to perform the task, share their screen, etc.

 - Role playing: “Let’s pretend I’m a colleague who knows nothing about [task].
 Guide me so that I could do it myself afterwards” (a friend of mine likes to use “explain to me like I’m a five years old”, I like the idea but it might not be good in some situations ^^)